-Incidentally, I’ve been studying the performance of BDO’s Unit Investment Trust Funds for several weeks now and personally, I think that some of their products are a good fit for my investment objectives.
+Incidentally, I’ve been studying the performance of BDO’s Unit Investment Trust Funds for several weeks now.
+Personally, I think that some of their products are a good fit for my investment objectives.

 And that is why last week, I went to the BDO branch near our home and opened an Investment Account with them.

-BDO was one of the sponsors of the Steps To Financial Peace Seminar I attended last month and it was there that I learned about Banco De Oro’s Easy Investment Plan or EIP.
+BDO was one of the sponsors of the Steps To Financial Peace Seminar I attended last month.
+It was there that I learned about Banco De Oro’s Easy Investment Plan or EIP.

-The product works much like Citiseconline’s EIP for the stock market where you invest a fixed amount at regular periods over a good length of time.
+The product works much like COL Financial’s EIP for the stock market.
+This is where you invest a fixed amount at regular periods over a good length of time.

 This allows you to conveniently practice Cost Averaging in your investment.
 It’s also affordable because the minimum investment is only P1,000 per month.

-For the BDO EIP, you have three products where you can invest: the Peso Fixed Income Fund (low to moderate risk), the Peso Balanced Fund (moderate to high risk) and the Peso Equity Fund (high risk).
+For the BDO EIP, you have three products where you can invest.
+First, the Peso Fixed Income Fund (low to moderate risk), then second is the Peso Balanced Fund (moderate to high risk).
+And lastly, the Peso Equity Fund (high risk).

-Interestingly, almost exactly a year ago, I wrote a post analyzing BDO’s Peso Balanced Fund and I said that if the NAV goes above 2,627.61, then it’s most likely to go up more.
+Interestingly, almost exactly a year ago, I wrote a post analyzing BDO’s Peso Balanced Fund.
+In that article, I said that if the NAV goes above 2,627.61, then it’s most likely to go up more.
 A year after, it’s now at 2,799.13 (as of Sept.
 9, 2011).

-While it’s important to note that historical performance is not a guarantee of future fund performance, the risk becomes manageable if you have a long investment horizon.
+It’s important to note that historical performance is not a guarantee of future fund performance.
+However, the risk becomes manageable if you have a long investment horizon.

-Since I could afford at least two years without touching this new investment, I decided to invest in the Peso Balanced Fund under BDO’s EIP program with a P5,000 per month investment for 24 months.
+Since I could afford at least two years without touching this new investment, I decided to invest in the Peso Balanced Fund.
+It will be under BDO’s EIP program with a P5,000 per month investment for 24 months.
 Now I’m excited to see what would happen with my money after 2 years. 😀

-If you do have some savings you can afford to invest for at least a year or two, then maybe you can join me in this investment?
+If you do have some savings you can afford to invest for at least a year or two, then the BDO EIP is a good option for an investment.

 But if you are you still in the process of learning (and saving), then it’s really not a problem.
 Investing in knowledge does come first and it’s actually more important.